 Our favourite rooms

-The Panoramic Suites really live up to their name – framing the views of the mountain-range through floor-to-ceiling windows, so you can watch the sunset from the soaking bath tubs big enough for two.
+Squabble over the Panoramic Suites, which really live up to their name – framing the views of the mountain-range through floor-to-ceiling windows, so you can watch the sunset from the soaking bath tubs big enough for two.

 The unheated, family-friendly pool is fed by a natural hotspring so it’s rich in minerals.